leschtz/senf/README.md

 ## How does it work?
 senf sets an environment variable `$COURSE`, when you start your study environment.
 This variable offers you easier access to your course hierarchy.

+## Features
+1. move files easily to your target course
+2. every course has a properly defined hierarchy
+3. set course specific aliases or functions with the `.studyrc` file
+4. zip course-specific folders with one command
+5. send course-data with your favourite application

 A simple example would be moving course related content to your course folder hierarchy.
 ```bash
 # create a new course